 Telecom operators are forced to spend millions of dollars to upgrade their bandwidth and network infrastructure, with no certainty that customers will pay for it.
 One strategy is to continually develop new services where video is of vital importance, for the future of operators.
 Operators have a big opportunity, but how can they make money out of this traffic?
 Are they getting value from these video services?
 Is it a harder game to play?
 Are they doubling up or down on their investments in video?

 The shift to subscriptions is happening across all industries, but nowhere is it happening faster than in the video industry.
 Today’s consumers have new expectations and preferences on how they want to purchase and take advantage of video products and services.
-We explore how organisations are addressing these new expectations of today’s consumers.
-What is their growth strategy?
-How do they price, bill, collect fast cash, reduce churn and leverage on analytics to make swift decisions?
+We explore how companies are addressing these new expectations of consumers.
+What are their growth strategies?
+How do they price, bill, collect fast cash, reduce churn and leverage on metrics to make swift decisions?

-As direct-to-consumer (D2C) subscription services gain favor with many consumers especially sports fans, digital-native brands are quickly branching out to OTT.
-Many D2C brands are now looking for ways to continue their blazing growth by reaching new audiences, especially in markets where they do not have a major presence.
-Leaders from some of these key organizations dissect their technological strategies and offer a peek into what makes their world so unique.
+As direct-to-consumer (D2C) subscription streaming products gain favor with many consumers especially sports fans, digital-native brands are quickly branching out to OTT.
+Many D2C brands are now looking for ways to continue that blazing fast growth by reaching new audiences, especially in places where they still do not have a major presence.
+Leaders from a few of these key organizations dissect their technological strategies and offer a peek into what makes their world so unique.

 The multi-million-viewers-per-day platform is by far the most prominent online location for live streamers to share their screens and stories at no cost to the consumer.
 These consumers, mainly millennials, want a more meaningful and engaging experience, and are willing to embrace ads as part of this experience.
 In this fireside chat, we explore how the streaming platform may play a key role in the digital video advertising business.
 Could it become Amazon’s YouTube?
 What other content are they expanding into besides gaming to further enhance the value of advertising on their platforms?